 Major requirements include:

-Criminal Justice majors are strongly encouraged to take the Spanish language sequence.
+Criminal Justice majors are strongly encouraged to take the Spanish or Russian language sequence.
 For a list of recommended free electives, consult the Criminal Justice Department.

 - CJ 100 - Introduction to the Criminal Justice System